rconcellado/StLouisClinic/README.md

 Contribution Guidelines
 If you’d like to contribute to this project:

-Fork the repository.
-Create a feature branch: git checkout -b feature/YourFeatureName.
-Commit your changes: git commit -m 'Add some feature'.
-Push to the branch: git push origin feature/YourFeatureName.
-Open a pull request.
-License
-This project is licensed under the MIT License - see the LICENSE file for details.

 Contact
 For any questions or support, feel free to reach out: